WoltLab/docs.woltlab.com/docs/php/api/rss_feeds.md

 ## `RssFeedSource`

-[RssFeedSource](https://github.com/WoltLab/WCF/blob/master/wcfsetup/install/files/lib/system/rssFeed/RssFeedSource.class.php) represents the scource of a feed item.
-A feed item can only have one scource.
+[RssFeedSource](https://github.com/WoltLab/WCF/blob/master/wcfsetup/install/files/lib/system/rssFeed/RssFeedSource.class.php) represents the source of a feed item.
+A feed item can only have one source.

-An instance of `RssFeedSource` is created implicitly when an scource is assigned to a feed item.
+An instance of `RssFeedSource` is created implicitly when an source is assigned to a feed item.

 Example: